The Watering Place: Come and be Filled with Encouragement for Homeschooling.

 After their first year or two, most homeschoolers are experienced, relaxed and inspired.
-They are ready to pursue curriculum that was specifically written and designed for homeschool families by homeschooling authors.
+They are ready to pursue a curriculum that was specifically written and designed for homeschool families by homeschooling authors.

 This type of curriculum can be scary to a new homeschooler because there is so much freedom in selecting topics and methods of study.
 That’s why we try to include information in our product descriptions to help you make your curriculum selections.

 You can contact us if you have questions.
 We will try to help or direct you to someone who can.